biocore/qurro/README.md

 This tool visualizes the output from a tool like [Songbird](https://github.com/mortonjt/songbird).
-It facilitates viewing a "ranked" plot of taxa alongside a scatterplot showing the log ratios of certain taxon abundances within samples.
+It facilitates viewing a "ranked" plot of taxa alongside a scatterplot showing the log ratios of selected taxon abundances within samples.

+## Linked visualizations
-These visualizations are linked [1]: selections in the rank plot modify the scatterplot of samples.
-Clicking on two taxa in the rank plot sets a new numerator taxon (determined from the first-clicked taxon) and a new denominator taxon (determined from the second-clicked taxon) for the abundance log ratios in the scatterplot of samples.
+These two visualizations (the rank plot and sample scatterplot) are linked [1]: selections in the rank plot modify the scatterplot of samples, and modifications of the sample scatterplot that weren't made through the rank plot trigger an according update in the rank plot.

+To elaborate on that: clicking on two taxa in the rank plot sets a new numerator taxon (determined from the first-clicked taxon) and a new denominator taxon (determined from the second-clicked taxon) for the abundance log ratios in the scatterplot of samples.

-You can also run textual queries over the various taxa definitions, in order to create more complicated log ratios (e.g. "the log ratio of the combined abundances of all taxa with rank X over the combined abundances of all taxa with rank Y").\* The taxa used in these log ratios are highlighted in the rank plot.
+You can also run textual queries over the various taxa definitions, in order to create more complicated log ratios
+(e.g. "the log ratio of the combined abundances of all taxa with rank X over the combined abundances of all taxa with rank Y").\* Although this method doesn't require you to manually select taxa on the rank plot, the rank plot is still updated to highlight the taxa used in the log ratios.

 \* The ranks within a taxon are separated by semicolons, so if you want to filter just to taxa containing a certain rank -- e.g. "Propionibacterium" -- you can